MeghanW23/cohenlab_neurofeedback/README.md

    6. In the ```Input``` tab, ensure both "Follow system keyboard layout" and "Enable key equivalents under X11" are checked
    7. In the ```Output``` tab, ensure both "Full Screen Mode" and "Auto-show menu bar in full-screen mode" are checked.
    8. To run a docker container, run the script ```run_docker_container.sh```: ```./run_docker_container.sh```

-   9. To run the rIFG task, you must ensure that:
+5. To run the rIFG task, you must ensure that:
       1. You have a second monitor connected that will serve as a stand-in for the MRI screen.
-      2. Your second monitor is registered in the script (see Meghan) If above is true, run the rIFG task by entering ```rifg```into the command line.
+      2. Your second monitor is registered in the script (see Meghan) If above is true, run the rIFG task by entering ```rifg``` into the command line.

+6. As scripts are made/edited, more setup info will be added.

 ## File Structure